C.S. Marítimo

-The club has won one major trophy, the Campeonato de Portugal, in 1926.
-After a long period without being able to participate in national championships they finally made their inaugural appearance in 1973.
-Since then, Marítimo have been present for 40 seasons in Primeira Liga, have been runners-up of the Taça de Portugal twice, runners-up of the Taça da Liga twice, and have participated nine times in the UEFA Cup/Europa League.
-The club have won the Segunda Divisão twice.

-Marítimo's most recent foray into European competition came in 2018, though their best performance was during the 2012–13 season when they finished third in the group stage of the Europa League.
-The International Federation of Football History and Statistics (IFFHS) ranking lists Marítimo as the fifth best Portuguese club of this century; the highest ranking of any club from Madeira.
+The football club has won one major trophy, the Campeonato de Portugal in 1926.
+After a long period of being restricted to regional competitions, Marítimo made their inaugural appearance in the national league in 1973 and four years later became the first club based outside Portuguese continental territory to achieve promotion to the top division in 1977.
+Since then the club has played 43 seasons in the highest tier of Portuguese league football – ranking 10th on the all-time list – as well as being finalists of the Taça de Portugal twice, finalists of the Taça da Liga twice, winning the Segunda Divisão twice and achieving nine appearances in the UEFA Cup/Europa League.
+Marítimo's most recent foray into European competition came in 2017, though their best performance was during the 2012–13 season, finishing third in the Europa League group stage.

 History

 Marítimo was founded on 20 September 1910 as Club Português de Sport Marítimo, by Cândido Fernandes de Gouveia.
 The club adopted the red and green colours of the new Republican flag of Portugal to distinguish themselves from rivals Club Sports da Madeira, who used the blue and white colours of the old monarchy flag which had been replaced 15 days earlier.
 The name Marítimo, meaning Maritime in English, was used to reflect the fact that many of the team's players were workers of the nearby Funchal docks, a prominent employer at the time.
 The first ever match for Marítimo was a 2–1 win against Santa Clara, a select team composed of workers of the Western Telegraph Company.
 Soon after they began playing teams of sailors from visiting British ships.
 José Rodrigues Barrinhas, an old-fashioned attacking centre-half, made a name for himself in these games and in matches against rivals CS Madeira.

 In 1921–22, the Portuguese clubs started playing a new national competition.
 The Campeonato de Portugal, played on a knock-out-basis (similar to the current Taça de Portugal), was the first national competition.
 After competing in the regional championships, the regional winners competed together to pick the Champion of Portugal.
 Marítimo make 13 appearances in the 17 editions of the competition.
 After several attempts, the club finally won the Campeonato de Portugal in 1925–26.
-In the semi-final against Porto, Marítimo won by 7–1, and in the final against Belenenses Marítimo won by 2–0.
+In the semi-final against Porto, Marítimo won 7–1, and in the final against Belenenses Marítimo won 2–0.
 It was after this great achievement that Marítimo was called "The Greatest of the Islands".

 In the early 1930s, the club faced a serious financial crisis, although this did not affect its supremacy in the regional competitions.
 However, in 1934, a new national competition called Primeira Liga was created, in which teams outside the continental territory were excluded.
 Nevertheless, in 1938–39 the teams from the islands started to participate in the Taça de Portugal, after the champions of Madeira and Azores played a qualification round between themselves.